vmware/vcf-security-and-compliance-guidelines/ransomware-resources/BRICKSTORM/DEFENSE-GUIDE.md

 ### How BRICKSTORM Differs from Ransomware

-Most VMware security guides focus on ransomware.
+Many VMware security guides focus on ransomware.
 BRICKSTORM is a different kind of threat:

 | | Ransomware | BRICKSTORM |
 |--------|-------------------|------------------------------|